nextcloud/passman/README.md

 You have to supply your own SSL certs, self signed or Let's encrypt it doesn't matter.
 Please note that the docker is only for testing purposes, as database user / password are hardcoded.

-waiIf you like to spiece up our docker image and make it a full fledged secure, production ready install, you're welcome to do so.
+If you like to spiece up our docker image and make it a full fledged secure, production ready install, you're welcome to do so.
 Please note that:
 - Port 80 and 443 are used
 - SSL is enabled (or disabled if certs not found)